emmanuel-averty/GroceryGenius/README.md

 ### 🌍 Translations

 If you’d like to help translate the app into different languages, please join the [translation project](https://crowdin.com/project/grocery-genius).
-Start by translating grocery item names in `default_products.json`, as this is the most important part, then move on to category names, other strings, and the remaining content.
+Start by translating grocery item names in `default_products.json`, as it is the most important part, then move on to category names, app strings, and the remaining content.
 If a translation is already completed, you're welcome to vote on the strings or suggest your own version if you feel the existing one could be improved.

 ## License